asyncapi/asyncapi-react/docs/configuration/config-modification.md

 - **schemaID?: string**

-  This field contains name of schema.
+  This field contains a schema name.
   This field is set to `asyncapi` by default.

 - **show?: Partial<ShowConfig>**